olinjs/olinjs/classes/class2/README.md

 ### Functions are Objects

-The print statements above hinted at this: in JavaScript, functions are objects.
+The print statements above hinted at this: in JavaScript, functions can be stored in variables and passed around to be executed elsewhere.
+This ability demonstrates that functions are objects.
 So something like this is possible:

 ###### functions.js
 ```node